muxup/muxup-site/pages/simple-reload.md

 in that tab.

 In terms of licensing, the implementation is so straight-forward it hardly feels copyrightable.
-Please consider it public domain, or MIT if you're more comfortable with an explicit license.
+Please consider it public domain, or MIT-0 if you're more comfortable with an explicit license.

 ## Implementation notes